Chocolate Novelty Recipes

 Why Make Homemade Mallo Cups?

 I’ve always loved Mallo Cups.
-Every Halloween, I was that weird kid who bypassed the Snickers and Twix and Milky Way in search of these tasty, old-fashioned marshmallow treats.
+Every Halloween, I was that weird kid who bypassed the Snickers, Twix, Milky Way, and homemade chocolate bark in favor of these tasty, old-fashioned marshmallow treats.

-Maybe it’s my central Pennsylvania upbringing.
-(Boyer Candy, based in Altoona, PA, manufactures these sweet treats.)
+Maybe it’s my central Pennsylvania upbringing, since Boyer Candy, based in Altoona, PA, manufactures these sweet treats.
 Or, maybe it’s because of my undying love of things coconut.
+(See also, my coconut truffles, coconut ice cream, and homemade coconut whipped cream!)
 Either way, nothing beats this combination of gooey marshmallow and crunchy coconut, contained inside a fluted milk chocolate cup and packaged in a bright yellow wrapper.

 Yet sadly, when it comes to classic candies, Mallo Cups are chronically underappreciated.
 (They fall second perhaps only to the 100 Grand bar which, like the Mallo Cup, proves difficult to find at any time of the year other than Halloween!)